 In order to complete the history of the illusions which originate in the eye, it will be necessary to give some account of the phenomena called ocular spectra, or accidental colours.
 If we cut a figure out of red paper, and placing it on a sheet of white paper, view it steadily for some seconds with one or both eyes fixed on a particular part of it, we shall observe the red colour to become less brilliant.
 If we then turn the eye from the red figure upon the white paper, we shall see a distinct green figure, which is the spectrum, or accidental colour of the red figure.
-With differently coloured figures we shall observe differently coloured spectra, as in the following table :-
+With differently coloured figures we shall ob-

-upon it represented a gallows and a man under it without a head.
+"One remarkable thing was, one day as we mended a sail, it being a very thin one, after laying it upon deck in folds, I took the tar-brush and tarred it over in the places which I thought needed to be strengthened.
+But when we hoisted it up, I was astoniahed to see that the tar I had put upon it represented a gallows and a man under it without a head.
 The head was lying beside him.
 He was complete, body, thighs, legs, arms, and in every shape like a man.
 Now, I oftentimes made remarks upon it, and repeated them to the others.
 I always said to them all, you may depend upon it that something will happen.
-I afterwards took down the sail on a calm day, and sewed a piece of canvass over the figure to cover it, for I could not bear to have it always before my eyes."
+I afterwards took down the sail on a calm day, and sewed a piece of canvas over the figure to cover it, for I could not bear to have it always before my eyes."